ankraft/ACME-oneM2M-CSE/docs/Installation.md

 The following steps describe how to set up a PostgreSQL database for the ACME CSE:

 1. Optional: Install PostgreSQL on your system.
 You can download the installer from the [PostgreSQL website](https://www.postgresql.org/download/).
 1. Create a new database and user for the CSE.
 It is recommended to use the CSE-ID as the database name and as the role name.
-You can use the following commands to create a new database named *id-in* and a role named *id-in* with the password *acme*:
+For example, you can use the following commands to create a new database named *id-in* and a role named *id-in* with the password *acme*:

 		psql -c "CREATE DATABASE \"id-in\";"
 		psql -c "CREATE USER \"id-in\" WITH PASSWORD 'acme';"